Written by Meredith O'Neil, head pooper scooper and alpaca lover, Springtime Farms

 I traveled the country in a travel trailer for four years, visiting Alaska, California, Washington, Maine and Georgia.
 I wanted to find something, someone, or some place amazing.

 The "something" turned out to be alpacas.
-One visit to Jefferson Farms Alpacas and Llamas was all it took.
+One visit to Jefferson Farms Alpacas and Llamas, and I was hooked.
 It was a rainy, mucky day when Jane Levene took me to the barn to feed the girls.
 Suddenly these fuzzy, long necked creatures were staring me in the face looking for treats.
 I was in love.

 The next few months I stayed at the farm, helped with daily chores, and learned about these amazing animals.